Anharmonic effects on phase-space quantum profiles: an exact approach: Wigner function and quantum purity for the singular oscillator

 with

 and from which the quasi-Gaussian profile is identified by

 with

 The above result has been discussed, for instance, in phase-space quantum cosmological scenarios in order to reproduce the classical cosmological background from a quantum approach \cite{JCAP18} and can be relevant in more general contexts involving the discussion of the informational content of cosmological scenarios \cite{AEBRDR}.
-By substituting the expression from Eq.~(\ref{eqn22}) into Eq.~(\ref{alexDimW}) one obtains \cite{JCAP18}
+By substituting the expression from Eq.~(\ref{eqn22}) into Eq.~(\ref{alexDimW}) one obtains \cite{JCAP18}\footnote{For semi-integer values of $\alpha$, one has the finite series